awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ### Import Jobs<a name="permissions-actions-apiactions-import-jobs"></a>

 The following permissions are related to managing import jobs in your Amazon Pinpoint account\.
-In Amazon Pinpoint, you create *import jobs* to create segments based on endpoint definitions stored in an Amazon S3 bucket\.
+In Amazon Pinpoint, you create *import jobs* to create segments based on endpoint definitions that are stored in an Amazon S3 bucket\.

 **`mobiletargeting:CreateImportJob`**
 Import endpoint definitions from Amazon S3 to create a segment\.